Skip to primary navigation Skip to content Skip to footer

 What Can I See at Airport Beach?

 Airport Beach has many unique Maui fish, including Picasso triggerfish, ornate butterflyfish, goatfish, and slender trumpetfish.
-Turtles pass through looking for an algae snack.
-You can see Scorpionfish here; it is a perfect reason not to touch anything!
+Turtles pass through looking for an algae snack or a spot in the coral reef to rest.
+You can also see Scorpionfish here; it is a perfect reason not to touch anything!
 Scorpionfish look precisely like rocks, but when you touch one of these fish, their venomous spines will swell your hand up like a baseball mitt.

 Ocean Safety Precautions for Airport Beach